Jarweb/autodll-webpack-plugin/README.md

 ```
   npm install --save-dev autodll-webpack-plugin
 ```
-ps：html-webpack-plugin@next already used a new hook，here the version to fix it
+ps：html-webpack-plugin@next already used the new hooks，here the version to fix it

 ```
 new AutoDllPlugin({